mrityu96/SalesforcesTool/salesforce-cml-tool/README.md

   active version).
 - After deploying, the comparison **refreshes automatically** so you see the new state.
+- The server repeats the read-only dependency preflight immediately before deployment.
+If catalog data changed after comparison, the ESCO insert is blocked safely.

 > **Order matters:** deploy and activate the **CML** in the target **first**,
 > then deploy its constraint data.
 New associations attach to the target's